evoila/osb-docs/service-docs/pages/osb-rabbitmq.md

 cf bind-service APP_NAME SERVICE_INSTANCE [--binding-name BINDING_NAME]
 ```

-- **APP_NAME** ist the name of the previously created app that gets the binding injected.
+- **APP_NAME** is the name of the previously created app that gets the binding injected.
 - **SERVICE_INSTANCE** is be the name of the previously created service instance.

 For more information see [Cloud Foundry CLI Reference Guide](https://cli.cloudfoundry.org/en-US/v6/bind-service.html).